The Peanut Butter Falcon: Music

 Schwartz and Nilson wanted to play the music that inspired them while writing, and on set used a boombox to play the same music before performing a scene.
 The soundtrack brings together bluegrass, folk songs, and spirituals, for a mix of contemporary and timeless.
-The soundtrack contains original music composed by Zach Dawes, Jonathan Sadoff of Thenewno2, and Noam Pikelny and Gabe Witcher of Punch Brothers, as well as new and classic songs from Sara Watkins, Chance McCoy of Old Crow Medicine Show, Gregory Alan Isakov, Ola Belle Reed, and the Staple Singers.
+The soundtrack contains original music composed by Zach Dawes, Jonathan Sadoff of Thenewno2, and Noam Pikelny and Gabe Witcher of Punch Brothers, as well as new and classic songs from Sara Watkins, Colter Wall, Chance McCoy of Old Crow Medicine Show, Gregory Alan Isakov, Ola Belle Reed, and the Staple Singers.
 They were surprised to be able to secure the rights to many of the songs they used at a fraction of the cost they expected.

 Release

-The film had its world premiere at South by Southwest on March 9, 2019.
+The film premiered at South by Southwest on March 9, 2019.
 Shortly after, Roadside Attractions acquired distribution rights to the film, and released it in theaters on August 9, 2019.